treeverse/lakeFS/docs/index.md

 You can use the same methods and syntax you are already using to read and write data when using a lakeFS repository.
 This simplifies the adoption of lakeFS - minimal changes are needed to get started, making further changes an incremental process.

-## Why is lakeFS the data solution you've been missing?
+## lakeFS is Git for Data

-Working with data in a lakeFS repository &mdash; as opposed to a bucket &mdash; enables simplified workflows when developing data lake pipelines.
+Git conquered the world of code because it had best supported engineering best practices required by developers, in particular:

-lakeFS performs all the following operations safely and efficiently:
+* Collaborate during development.

-* **Copying objects between prefixes to promote new data.**
+* Develop and Test in isolation
-* **Deleting specific objects to recover from data errors.**
+* Revert code repository to a sable version in case of an error
-* **Maintaining auxilliary jobs that populate a development environment with data.**
+* Reproduce and troubleshoot issues with a given version of the code

-If you spend time performing any of these actions today, adopting lakeFS will speed up your development and deployment cycles, reduce the chance of incorrect data making it into production, and make recovery less painful if it does.
+* Continuously integrate and deploy new code (CI/CD)

+lakeFS provides these exact benefits, that are data practitioners are missing today, and enables them a clear intuitive Git-like inetrface to easily manage their data like they manage code.
 Through its versioning engine, lakeFS enables the following built-in operations familiar from Git:

 * **branch:** a consistent copy of a repository, isolated from other branches and their changes.
 Initial creation of a branch is a metadata operation that does not duplicate objects.
 * **commit:** an immutable checkpoint containing a complete snapshot of a repository.